vergilet/repost/README.md

 - *In Rails app use `repost` or `redirect_post` method in your controller which performs 'redirect' when it is called.*

-- *In Sinatra app or if you need html output - call Senpai*
+- *In Sinatra, Roda, etc. app or if you need html output - call Senpai*

 #### Full example: